Guidance under regulation 20 of the Health Protection (Coronavirus Restrictions) (No.3) (Wales) Regulations 2020.

 Premises open to the public

-As of 14 September, it is mandatory in Wales for face coverings to be worn in most indoor public places that are open to the public.
-However, there is an exemption for those under the age of 11, and when anyone is on premises where food or drink is sold or otherwise provided, for consumption on those premises.
+It is mandatory for anyone in Wales to wear a face covering in indoor premises that are open to the public.
+However, there is an exemption for those under the age of 11, and when anyone is seated and consuming food or drink on a premises.
 (Where only part of a premises is available for consumption of food/drink, the requirement to wear a face covering will still apply in the other parts of the premises.)
 The Regulations also provide that where a person has a reasonable excuse (examples of which are given) a face covering need not be worn.
 Read details of the reasonable excuses.

-The legal obligation for members of the public to wear face coverings is held by the members of the public and not the managers of the premises.
+The legal obligation for members of the public to wear face coverings is imposed on each individual and not on the managers of the premises.
 However, managers of premises do have some responsibilities with regard to the public, and they also have responsibilities with relation to staff and others working on the premises.

 Responsibilities towards members of the public